 The Council has responsibility for conducting, at least annually, a review of the effectiveness of its governance framework including the system of internal control.
-The review of effectiveness is informed by the Directors, Corporate Heads of Service and senior managers within the authority who have responsibility for the development and maintenance of the governance environment, the work of Internal Audit, Business Risk Management and the Corporate Risk Management Group, and findings and comments made by the External Auditors and other review agencies and Inspectorates.
+The review of effectiveness is informed by the Directors, Corporate Heads of Service and senior managers within the authority who have responsibility for the development and maintenance of the governance environment, the work of Internal Audit, Risk Management and the Corporate Risk Management Group, and findings and comments made by the external auditors and other review agencies and inspectorates.

-The review is also informed by the work of the Head of Paid Service (Chief Executive), Section 151 Officer (Chief Finance Officer), Monitoring Officer and Head of Democratic Services (Head of Legal & Committee Services) in performing their statutory roles.
+The review is also informed by the work of the Head of Paid Service (Chief Executive), Chief Finance Officer, Monitoring Officer (Monitoring Officer) and Head of Democratic Services (Head of Legal & Committee Services) in performing their statutory roles.

-In order to facilitate the annual review of effectiveness for 2015-16, the Internal Control Group prepared a Gantt chart "Process and Timescale for Compilation and Approval of the Annual Governance Statement" which outlined required actions by officers and Members.
+In order to facilitate the annual review of effectiveness for 2014-15, the Internal Control Group prepared a Gantt chart "Process and Timescale for Compilation and Approval of the Annual Governance Statement" which outlined required actions by officers and Members.
 The Audit Committee approved the process and have been involved in each stage of the annual review.

-The Council's Internal Control Group, made up of the Chief Finance Officer, Director of Development, Head of Finance & Business Services (Deputy S151 Officer), Head of Legal & Committee Services, Head of Revenues & Assurance and the Audit & Business Risk Manager, coordinate the Council's annual review of the effectiveness of the governance framework including the system of internal control.
+The Council's Internal Control Group, made up of the Chief Finance Officer, Deputy Chief Executive, Head of Legal & Democratic Services, Head of Revenues & Assurance and the Audit & Business Risk Manager, co-ordinate the Council's annual review of the effectiveness of the governance framework including the system of internal control.
+The Audit Manager from the Wales Audit Office is also invited to attend these meetings.

 The Internal Audit Service undertook an audit review of "Compliance with the Local Code of Corporate Governance" which resulted in the audit opinion "substantial assurance" being given.
-The Local Code of Corporate Governance will be reviewed in 2016 to ensure it reflects compliance with the latest CIPFA Guidance 'Delivering Good Governance in Local Government: Framework (2016 Edition) and the requirements of the Well-being of Future Generations (Wales) Act 2015.
+Recommendations were made to review and update the Local Code of Corporate Governance in 2015-16 to ensure that it reflects compliance with the International Framework: Good Governance in the Public Sector.